justinlocsei/gready/README.md

   //
   // This is used both on a per-book level to determine which shelves are
   // associated with a book and at a higher level to control which shelves get
   // displayed in the summary.
-When combined with the `mergeShelves` option,
+When combined with the `shelfAliases` option,
   // this can be used to treat shelves as an approximation of genres.
   "shelfPercentile": 90
 }